 This article explains what to do first and what to expect from the process of divorce.

-You are welcome to download and save this article in PDF form.
+You are welcome to download and save these divorce resources in PDF form.
 To locate it, click here.

 Phillips Family Law is an award winning Family Law practice serving clients across Australia and abroad.
 Regardless of where you or your clients are in the decision making process, we can make you aware of the options.
 To discuss your situation confidentially phone +61730079898 or secure a time by clicking here.